Bowden Tube (What it is, Prevent Clogging, and Upgrades)

 Marc using a wire cutting tool to slice the Capricorn Bowden tube at a right angle

-Over time you may notice that the tip in the hot end will begin to deteriorate (even the Capricorn Tube).
-To save money and extend the life of your Bowden tube, simply cut the tube back and reinstall it into the hot end.
+Over time, you may notice that the tip in the hot end will begin to deteriorate (even the Capricorn Tube).
+To save money and extend your Bowden tube’s life, cut the tube back and reinstall it into the hot end.

 A Bowden tube is a simple yet vital part of your FDM printer.
-It is responsible for delivering the filament string from the extruder motor to the Nozzle and significantly impacts retraction.
+It is responsible for delivering the filament string from the extruder motor to the Nozzle, significantly impacting retraction.

 If not installed correctly, the Bowden tube can cause many headaches as it may be responsible for clogging, stringing, and other surface defects.